Rick Ross Maintains 100-Pound Weight Loss With CrossFit Workouts: Is Well After Health Scare

 Rapper Rick Ross is doing well after reportedly suffering a health scare while performing in New York in April 2018.
 Ross is “feeling good” and has successfully maintained his 100-pound weight loss since 2014 with CrossFit workouts and a portion-controlled diet.

 “I’m enjoying myself, I suggest everybody enjoy their life,” Ross told People.
-“That’s what its all about.”
+“That’s what it’s all about.”

 There have been conflicting reports that Rick suffered another seizure in April.
-In early-May, Ross’ rep told Billboard the rapper did not have a seizure.
-However, Ross does have a history of seizures, and was hospitalized twice in 2011 after suffering two separate seizures within six hours of each other.
+In early May, Ross’ rep told Billboard the rapper did not have a seizure.
+However, Ross does have a history of seizures and was hospitalized twice in 2011 after suffering two separate seizures within six hours of each other.

 It was these ongoing medical problems that caused Ross to lose 100 pounds and overhaul his diet in 2014.
 Ross has successfully maintained his jaw-dropping weight loss since then with a portion-controlled diet and rigorous CrossFit workouts, which he jokingly calls “RossFit.”